 How to prevent root canal treatment

 The best way to prevent root canal later in life is to initiate good dental care habits in your children from the time they are born.
+Check out this infographic on Root Canal Aftercare.

 - Wipe your baby’s mouth with a soft cloth before they go to sleep for long hours.